Skelmorlie: History

 Skelmorlie's history is recorded as far back as the fifteenth century.
 Skelmorlie Castle, south of the village, is a tower house built on the site of an older structure in 1502.
 Much altered and added to since, it is an ancient seat of the Clan Montgomery (a notable burial tomb of the family can be seen at Skelmorlie Aisle in Largs).
 During the nineteenth century the village was once home to many Glasgow tea barons.
 On the cliff above the shore a large hydropathic institution once stood, with access from the main road via a lift whose shaft was hewn out of the rock face.
 The building later operated as a hotel, but was demolished in the 1990s.

 To the south of Skelmorlie is the serpent mound, a prehistoric, perhaps druidic, site apparently carved either deliberately for religious uses or by nature then reused due to its natural shape.

-On Saturday 18 April 1925, an embankment on the reservoir which belonged to the Eglinton Estate and provided the main water supply for the whole village gave way, releasing millions of gallons of water down through the village.
-After 10 minutes many homes, streets and gardens were shattered and five people, four of them children, lay dead.
+On 18 April 1925, an embankment on the reservoir which belonged to the Eglinton Estate and provided the main water supply for the whole village gave way, releasing millions of gallons of water down through the village.
+After ten minutes many homes, streets and gardens were shattered and five people, four of them children, were killed.

 The composer and arranger Brian Fahey and his wife Audrey lived in Skelmorlie from 1972 until her death in 2006.
-Nowadays Skelmorlie has a population of 1880 residents.